mmalloul/ai-assistant/README.md

 ## AI Assistant
 This project aims to provide an AI-powered code review assistant that can help you improve your code quality.
-The assistant utilizes  to analyze your code, identify areas for improvement, and provide suggestions for enhancements.
+The assistant utilizes LLM from Ollama to analyze your code, identify areas for improvement, and provide suggestions for enhancements.

 ## Requirements